-Our chiropractors are able to improve so many conditions through adjustments, reducing interference to the nervous system, and helping your brain fix the problem naturally.
+Our chiropractors are able to improve so many conditions through adjustments, reducing interference to the nervous system, and helping your brain fix the problem, and improve communication.

-Thanks to Drs, Schirru and Schendelenberg, I was inspired to be a chiropractor, and help others on the journey to better health and wellness.
-I feel so privileged to have personally been able to see how chiropractic can help different people, of all ages, with many different health problems.
+My health journey in my teenage years lead me to 2 chiropractic mentors Drs, Schirru and Schendelenberg, who taught me so much about my own health that I was inspired to become a chiropractor to help care for others.
+I feel so privileged to have personally been able to see how chiropractic may help different people, of all ages, with many different health problems.
 My passion is in treating families and children, to help people achieve their full health potential, and to create healthy communities.

 After graduating from Trent University and achieving a Bachelor of Science, I attended and graduated from Canadian Memorial Chiropractic College with a Doctor of Chiropractic degree (DC) in 2005.
 I have been practicing in Australia since January 2006, first in Katherine, NT, before opening my own practice in Inverell, NSW in 2011.